Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, Troy Bank&Trust Co holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Troy Bank&Trust Co to additional regulatory scrutiny.
+According to FDIC financial data, Troy Bank&Trust Co holds a Tier 1 capital ratio of 11.68%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Troy Bank&Trust Co has a strong buffer to absorb potential losses.

 Key Financial Metrics